totemo/watson/README.md

 * Minecraft with ModLoader
 * WorldEditCUI
 * Rei's Minimap
-  * However, there is a slight compatibility issue that prevents Rei's player/entity radar from working, and Watson must be installed after Rei's in order to function correctly.
 * Optifine
 * LiteLoader for Minecraft
 * Macro/Keybind Mod - but note that commands originating here bypass the Watson command interpreter and go direct to the server.